bazelbuild/bazel/site/docs/crosstool-reference.md

 `header_modules` or `thin_lto`.

-Ideally, a toolchain definition consists of a set of features, where each feature consists of multiple flag groups, each defining a list of flags that apply to specific Bazel actions.
+Ideally, a toolchain definition consists of a set of features, where each feature consists of one or more flag groups, each defining a list of flags that apply to specific Bazel actions.

 A feature is specified by name, which allows full decoupling of the `CROSSTOOL` configuration from Bazel releases.
 In other words, a Bazel release does not affect the behavior of `CROSSTOOL` configurations as long as those configurations do not require the use of new features.

-A feature is enabled only when both Bazel and the CROSSTOOL configuration support it.
+A feature is enabled in one of the following ways:

+*  The feature's `enabled` field in the `CROSSTOOL` file is set to `true`.
+*  Bazel or the rule owner explicitly enable it.
+*  The user enables it through the `--feature` Bazel option or `features` rule attribute.

 Features can have interdependencies, depend on command line flags, `BUILD` file settings, and other variables.